ProFormA/taskxml/gradinghints/whitepaper-grades.md

   - **root**

-    The [\<root\>](#root-and-combine---elements-of-the-grades-nodes-type) element ist the root node of the grading scheme hierarchy.
+    The [\<root\>](#root-and-combine---elements-of-the-grades-node-type) element ist the root node of the grading scheme hierarchy.
 If no children are specified, the total grading score will be obtained by including all test results scores.
 The "function" attribute specifies the accumulator function.

   - **combine**

-    The [\<combine\>](#root-and-combine---elements-of-the-grades-nodes-type) element ist an inner node of the grading scheme hierarchy, that is either a immediate child of the root node or any descendant node.
+    The [\<combine\>](#root-and-combine---elements-of-the-grades-node-type) element ist an inner node of the grading scheme hierarchy, that is either a immediate child of the root node or any descendant node.
 A \<combine\> node specifies how to condense several sub results.
 Sub results can be test results or again "combined" results.

   - **##other**

     This holds any non-standard information that can be used by a grader or humans to calculate a total result from tests results.

-#### root and combine - elements of the grades-nodes-type
+#### root and combine - elements of the grades-node-type

 The above \<root\> and <\combine\> elements both are of the following grades-node-type: